 Oahu Veterans Center

-Oahu Veterans Center is a economical location to have a ceremony and self catered reception. https://youtube.com/shorts/9VnI-fdm1UQ
+Oahu Veterans Center is a economical location to have a ceremony and self catered reception.
+My rate is $275. https://youtube.com/shorts/9VnI-fdm1UQ

 Outrigger Canoe Club